Afghan Fighting Season May Be Over Until Spring

 TOM BOWMAN: Kandahar is the birthplace of the Taliban movement.
 And Kandahar is seen as a big fight.
 If the Taliban can be beaten here, the war might be salvaged.
 So far, U.S. and Afghan forces are surprised by the lack of resistance from insurgent fighters.
 General Carter offers a couple of reasons.
 The first: The fighting season could be over.

-Major General NICK CARTER (Commander British Forces, Afghanistan): Part of it may be down to seasonality and the fact that they're disappearing for the winter because the leaf is coming off the tree.
+NICK CARTER: Part of it may be down to seasonality and the fact that they're disappearing for the winter because the leaf is coming off the tree.

 BOWMAN: The leafy trees that camouflage Taliban movements.
 The second reason, says Carter, is the big increase in American troops in and around Kandahar.